Zacaria/learn-redux-reveal/docs/Presentation.md

 The aim was just to enhance developer tools <!-- .element: class="fragment" data-fragment-index="1" -->

-It turns out that this experiment became one of the most popular front-end pattern. <!-- .element: class="fragment" data-fragment-index="2" -->
+It turns out that this experiment became more popular than flux. <!-- .element: class="fragment" data-fragment-index="2" -->

 ----